ormanya/Supyiel/LastFM/README.md

 ### Changes made in this fork

-- Code cleanup, formatting enhancements, and various bugfixes.
+- code cleanup, formatting enhancements, and various bugfixes.
 - DB implementation to track nicks rather than hostmasks, for better support of networks that change hostmask with user class progression
 - added sa (similar artists), compare, and wp (what's playing) plugins
 - added non-printable character to nicks printed to channel, to avoid highlighting